Samland-Gov/legislation-old/laws/state_and_district_administration_act.md

 1. The Legislative Branch shall consist of the State Legislature, which shall be responsible for enacting laws and regulations specific to the state.
 2. The State Legislature shall be composed of elected representatives from the districts within the state.
 3. The number of representatives from each district shall be determined based on population, ensuring fair representation.
+4. State elections shall be held at regular intervals, as determined by the State Legislature, and conducted in accordance with the Samland Electoral Law.
+5. State laws shall be passed through a legislative process similar to the Samland Parliament, where proposed laws are debated and voted upon by the State Legislature.
+A majority vote shall be required for the passage of a state law.
-4. The State Legislature shall have the authority to pass laws, approve the state budget, and oversee the administration of the state.
+6. The State Legislature shall have the authority to pass laws, approve the state budget, and oversee the administration of the state.

 ## Article 5: Judicial Branch of the State Government
 1. The Judicial Branch shall be responsible for interpreting and applying the laws within the state.